 Here’s the set of currently implemented tests in kube-hunter.
 If you have ideas for additional tests we would love you to suggest them through issues or even pull requests in the kube-hunter GitHub repo

 Checks for email addresses in kubernetes ssl certificates

 Hunts open Dashboards, gets the type of nodes in the cluster

-Checks for the existence of an API Server
+Checks for the existence of a an API Server

 Hunts specific endpoints on open ports in the readonly Kubelet server

 Scans Kubernetes known ports to determine open endpoints for discovery

 Hunting Azure cluster deployments using specific known configurations

 Checks for the existence of a an open Proxy service